 The first step is to write down your top 25 goals.
 This could be life goals, career goals, education goals, or anything else you want to spend your time on.

 Now, circle your top five goals on that list (if you’re doing this right now, finish circling before moving on).

-7. Be aware of the sunk cost fallacy (i.e. don’t fix a leaky boat.
-Just switch vessels)
+7. Be aware of the sunk cost fallacy (i.e. be flexible enough to change your mind and drop priorities)

 As you go through these prioritization exercises, it’s important to remember to be flexible.
-No one knows the future, and prioritizing and planning is really just guessing.
+No one knows what the future holds.
+And ultimately, prioritizing and planning is really just guessing.

 Sometimes you might prioritize a task only to have expectations or deliverables change on you.
 At this point it’s hard not to be disappointed.
-But you can’t let that skew your judgement.
+But you can’t let that skew your judgment.

 Humans are especially susceptible to the “sunk cost fallacy”—a psychological effect where we feel compelled to continue doing something just because we’ve already put time and effort into it.